cdienem/StarTool/README.md

 Prints the current starfiles/tables loaded and their labels and record numbers.
 This should always be used at the beginning to get an overview what data you actually have loaded.

+### Data display
 `--show`

 Prints the current content of the table in use.
 Selectors are applied.

-### Selectors
+### Selecting subsets of your data
-`--use [ tablename ]`
+`--use tablename`

 Defines, which table is used for subsequent operations.
-This must be used, if multiple data tables are read from one or more starfiles (see also `--info` ).
-Otherwise, the program uses the table read in.
+This must be used, if multiple data tables are read from one or more starfiles (you may check by using  `--info` ).
+Otherwise, the program uses the one table that was read in.
-Calling --use will clear all other previously made selector.
+Calling `--use` will clear all other previously made selections.

-`--select [ _rlnLabel operator value ]`
+`--select _rlnLabel operator value`

 Selects a subset of the current table based on an operator comparison.
 Allowed are '=, !=, \<, \>, \<=,
 \>= '.

 Example: `--select _rlnWhatEver\>=1.3092`

-`--select _rlnLabel=*` sets a dummy selection for a column that is used as reference for some editors (see `--replace_star` , `--select_fancy` ).

-`--select_regex [ _rlnLabel=”regex” ]`
+`--select_regex _rlnLabel=”regex”`

 Selects a subset of the current table based on a regular expression match.
 Allowed are regular ex- pressions.

 Example: `--select _rlnWhatEver=”.*\.star$”`

-`--select_star [ rlnLabel=starfile.star ]`
+`--select_star starfile.star:rlnA[variationA],_rlnB[variationB]`

 Selects a subset of the current table based on entries in starfile.star. starfile.star should only have one data table.

-Example: `--select_star _rlnWhatEver=other_file.star`
+Example: `--select_star reference.star:_rlnImageName,_rlnCoordinateX[10],_rlnCoordinateY[10]`

-`--select_fancy rlnA,rlnLB=reference.star[variationA,variationB]`

-Selects the records from the current table where values for the given labels are matching records in the reference.star file within the given variation (+/-).
-Only selects values that also match by the most recent label used in a selector (consider the use of `--select _rlnLabel=*` to avoid unexpected behavior).
-Number of labels and variation values must match.

 Example: `--select _rlnMicrographName=* --select_fancy _rlnX,_rlnY=reference.star[10,10]`

 `--release`

-Releases the current table by unsetting the --use and --selector statements (changes made by editors will remain).
+Releases the current table by unsetting the `--use` and `--select*` statements (changes made by editors will remain).

 `--deselect`

-Unsets all made selectors except for the table in use.
+Unsets all selections except for `--use`.

-`--sort [ _rlnlabel ]`

-Sorts the data by the given label (ascending).

-`--tros [ _rlnlabel ]`

-Sorts the data by the given label (descending).

 `--subset 1:200`